marcoboncoraglio/climbingpartners-frontend/README.md

 - write unit tests :)

 ### Bugs
-- Limit zooming out in map
-- friends "Keys should be unique"
 - refactor really ugly AppViewProfileCard code :(
 - FriendsView, one element over "Your Friends", no element under "Your Friends".
 Navigate to element over "Your Friends" and go back.
 Element under "Your Friend" appears ( Adding suspense will probably take care of this bug )